alexandlazaris/robotframework-win10/README.md

 ```

 ## Review
-* Minor difficulties to setup, easy to start writing acceptance, e2e and API tests
+* Easy to start writing acceptance, e2e and API tests
+* Mobile requires external software + hardware, additional steps required before test creation
 * Can easily be integrated into build servers such as Jenkins
 * Single log + report pages for each test suite, can keep refreshing page OR read in XML report data into another system (charts)
 * Seems like extra work to wrap already wrapped keywords.
 Must be consistent across all various keywords used (there are many variations of a similar action)
 * Test cases can become full Resource references
 * Resource keywords end up having same name as test cases
-* No history of tests run.
-Log + report always replaced with latest
+* No history of tests run by default, as the Log + Report files are always replaced with latest

 ### Links